Ride the Organic and Functional Food Growth Wave

 “We anticipate we’ll see conventional food and beverage sales growth continue to lag significantly behind natural, organic, and functional once we are out of the pandemic and retailers large and small continue to make more space for our industry’s products,” Mast said.

-Under the best circumstances, maintaining meticulous and updated raw material and finished goods specifications is cumbersome when manufacturers need version control, authorization, and clear audit trails.
+Maintaining updated raw material and finished goods specifications is cumbersome when manufacturers need version control, authorization, and clear audit trails.
 And partners trade data over email and voicemail, making it increasingly difficult to track status, agreements, or supporting documentation.